Why Isn't My Book in Every Bookshop?

 Final Word: What If a Bookshop Says No?

-• write topical articles and link back to your website and book pages
+• Write articles or features that link back to your book and author platform

-Ultimately, your online visibility is far more valuable - and far more cost-effective - than investing heavily in getting your book into physical shops.
-By focusing your energy where readers already are, you stand the best chance of building a sustainable readership and strong long-term sales.
+Ultimately, online visibility and direct reader engagement are often more effective - and more sustainable - than investing heavily in physical bookshop placement.
+By focusing your efforts where readers are already discovering new books, you give your work the best chance of building long-term momentum.

 Want to know more?